raflyrzp/backend-journey/02-language/README.md

 ---

+### 6. Ruby

+Ruby is a dynamic, interpreted language best known for the **Ruby on Rails** framework, which promotes convention over configuration.
+It allows for rapid development of clean and maintainable backend apps.

+**Advantages:**

+- Developer-friendly and expressive syntax
+- Fast development with Rails
+- Strong conventions improve consistency
+- Active community and lots of gems (libraries)

+---

 ## 🎯 How to Choose a Backend Language?

 Choosing the right backend language depends on several factors, such as: